Teefah03/alx-low_level_programming/0x01-variables_if_else_while/README.md

 prints all single digits of base 10
 Program to print alphabet letters in reverse
 Prints all single digits of base 16
+Prints all single digits with , and space